 We invite you to attend the annual meeting of shareholders of Brinker International, Inc. to be held at 9:00 a.m.
-(CST), on Thursday, October 30, 2014, at the Brinker International, Inc. principal executive office campus, in the building located at 6700 LBJ Freeway, Dallas, Texas 75240.
-At the meeting, we will: (1) elect nine (9) directors for one-year terms; (2) vote on the ratification of the appointment of KPMG LLP as our independent auditors for the fiscal 2015 year; (3) cast an advisory vote on executive compensation; and (4) conduct any other business properly brought before the meeting.
+(CDT), on Thursday, October 29, 2015, at the Brinker International, Inc. principal executive office campus, in the building located at 6700 LBJ Freeway, Dallas, Texas 75240.
+At the meeting, we will: (1) elect ten (10) directors for one-year terms; (2) vote on the ratification of the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal 2016 year; (3) cast an advisory vote on executive compensation; (4) vote to re-approve the profit sharing plan; and (5) conduct any other business properly brought before the meeting.

-Your Board of Directors has chosen September 2, 2014 as the date used to determine the shareholders who will be able to attend and vote at the annual meeting.
+Your Board of Directors has chosen September 2, 2015 as the date used to determine the shareholders who will be able to attend and vote at the annual meeting.
 If you owned shares in Brinker, at the end of business on that day, you are invited to attend the annual meeting.
 Seating at the meeting will be limited to Brinker's shareholders, proxy holders and invited guests of Brinker.
 If you own your shares in your own name, please bring photo identification to the meeting.
 If you hold your shares through a bank, broker or other third party, please bring photo identification and a current statement from that party showing your ownership.
 Please note that cameras, recording equipment and other electronic devices will not be permitted at the meeting.

 Your vote is important.
 Whether or not you plan to be present at the meeting, please take time to vote.
 If you decide not to attend the annual meeting, you may vote on these proposals by proxy.
-To do so, please cast your vote, as instructed in the Notice of Internet Availability of Proxy Materials you received, over the Internet or by telephone after your review of proxy materials at www.proxyvote.com (by using your 12-digit control number on the Notice of Internet Availability of Proxy Materials to access the website) or, upon your request, after receipt of hard copies of proxy materials.
+To do so, please cast your vote, as instructed in the Notice of Internet Availability of Proxy Materials you received, over the Internet or by telephone after your review of the proxy materials at www.proxyvote.com (by using your 12-digit control number on the Notice of Internet Availability of Proxy Materials to access the website) or, upon your request, after receipt of hard copies of proxy materials.
 We ask that you cast your vote as promptly as possible.
 You may also request a paper copy of the proxy card to submit your vote, if you prefer.
 We do encourage you to vote by Internet.
 It is convenient and saves postage and processing costs.
 If you have voted by the Internet, by mail or by telephone and later decide to attend the annual meeting, you may come to the meeting and vote in person.